 Skip to main content

 Once your agent is connected to xysq via MCP, it can work with team vaults as naturally as personal ones.
-You decide which team to work with — your agent handles the rest.
+You decide which teams are in scope from the xysq web UI — your agent picks it up automatically on the next call.

 Before you start